When it comes to our kids, time seems to be our greatest commodity – and the lack of it our greatest challenge.

 (Hugs and kisses not pictured.)

-- 2 tablespoons butter (can sub vegan buttery spread)
+- 2 tablespoons butter (for cooking (can sub vegan buttery spread))

 - Butter (or vegan buttery spread)